azomshahriar/CodeAndSystemReviewCheckList/README.md

-Code and System Review Checklist:
+# Code and System Review Checklist:

-Reviewer & reviewee’s  behaviour and  attitude when review other’s code:
+#Reviewer & reviewee’s  behaviour and  attitude when review other’s code:
-Be kind
+- Be kind
-Accept that many programming decisions are opinions.
+- Accept that many programming decisions are opinions.
 Discuss trade offs, which you prefer, and reach a resolution quickly.
-Ask questions; don’t make demands. (“What do you think about naming this :user_id?”)
+- Ask questions; don’t make demands. (“What do you think about naming this :user_id?”)
-Ask for clarification. (“I didn’t understand.
+- Ask for clarification. (“I didn’t understand.
 Can you clarify?”)
-Avoid selective ownership of code. (“mine”, “not mine”, “yours”) Avoid using terms that could be seen as referring to personal traits. (“dumb”, “stupid”).
+- Avoid selective ownership of code. (“mine”, “not mine”, “yours”)
+- Avoid using terms that could be seen as referring to personal traits. (“dumb”, “stupid”).
 Assume everyone is intelligent and well-meaning.
-Be explicit.
+- Be explicit.
 Remember people don’t always understand your intentions online.
-Be humble. (“I’m not sure - let’s look it up.”)
+- Be humble. (“I’m not sure - let’s look it up.”)
-Don’t use hyperbole. (“always”, “never”, “endlessly”, “nothing”) Be careful about the use of sarcasm.
+- Don’t use hyperbole. (“always”, “never”, “endlessly”, “nothing”)
+- Be careful about the use of sarcasm.
 Everything we do is public; what seems like good-natured ribbing to you and a long-time colleague might come off as mean and unwelcoming to a person new to the project.
-Consider one-on-one chats or video calls if there are too many “I didn’t understand” or “Alternative solution:” comments.
+- Consider one-on-one chats or video calls if there are too many “I didn’t understand” or “Alternative solution:” comments.
 Post a follow-up comment summarizing one-on-one discussion.
-If you ask a question to a specific person, always start the comment by mentioning them; this ensures they see it if their notification level is set to “mentioned” and other people understand they don’t have to respond.
+- If you ask a question to a specific person, always start the comment by mentioning them; this ensures they see it if their notification level is set to “mentioned” and other people understand they don’t have to respond.

-Category/Area of Code Review:
+#Category/Area of Code Review:

-General
+1.General
-Clean Code & Code style
+2.Clean Code & Code style
-Secure Coding
+3.Secure Coding
-Performance
+4.Performance
-Logging and Tracing
+5.Logging and Tracing
-Concurrency
+6.Concurrency
-Application Security
+7.Application Security
-Error Handling
+8.Error Handling
-Maintainability & Testability
+9.Maintainability & Testability
-Domain(Business Logic)
+10.Domain(Business Logic)
-Design and Architecture
+11.Design and Architecture
-Scalability
+12.Scalability
-Reliability & Availability
+13.Reliability & Availability
-Design pattern
+14.Design pattern
-PCI DSS(FinTech)
+15.PCI DSS(FinTech)
-API design
+16.API design

-Clean Code:
+# Clean Code:
 Use Intention-Revealing Names
 Pick one word per concept
 Use Solution/Problem Domain Names